tomthetank46/csc174project/README.md

 ### Individual Page
 - Each topic has an introduction
 - Each topic has a brief history
-- Each topic has features

 ## Taxonomy
 ### Index
-- Top category is about the webpage as a whole
-	- h1 tag for the title
+- h1 tag for "Fashion Facts"
-	- nav bar for navigation
+	- nav bar is "Home, Shoes, High-Street Fashion, Designer House"
-	- footer

-	- Second category is of the topics
 	- H2 tag is the name of a webpage
 		- List of subtopics
 		- Description for topic

-### Novel
-- Top category is about the webpage as a whole
-	- h1 tag for the title
-	- nav bar for navigation
-	- footer

-	- Second category is of the novels
-		- List of general introduction
-		- Plot summary
-		- Writing background
-		- Adaptations
+	- footer is "© CSC 174: Advanced Front-end Web Design and Development"

-### High-street fashion
+### Individual Pages
-- Top category is about the webpage as a whole
-	- h1 tag for the title
+- h1 tags for "Fashion Facts"
-	- nav bar for navigation
+	- nav bar is "Home, Shoes, High-Street Fashion, Designer House"
-	- footer

-	- Second category is of the companies
+	- h2 tag is the name of the subtopic
 		- Introduction
 		- Brief History
-		- List of Features

-### Designer House
-- Top category is about the webpage as a whole
-	- h1 tag for the title
-	- nav bar for navigation
-	- footer

-	- Second category is of the Designer houses
-		- Brief history
-		- List of Creative Directors
-		- 21st Century
+	- footer is "© CSC 174: Advanced Front-end Web Design and Development"

 ## Choreography
 1. Homepage (index page)
-2. Novel
+2. Shoes
 3. High-street fashion
 4. Designer house